-The Emergency Operation Center (EOC) is activated during town-wide or large scale emergency incidents such as flooding, blizzards, and widespread power outages.
-During all major incidents the Town of Framingham operates under the National Incident Management System (NIMS), utilizing the Incident Command System.
+During all major incidents the City of Framingham operates under the National Incident Management System (NIMS), utilizing the Incident Command System.
 All public safety personnel have been trained in Incident Command as required under Homeland Security Presidential Directive Number 5 and Number 8.

 In 1986, the United States Congress passed the Emergency Planning and Community Right-to-Know Act, Public Law 99-499, commonly known as EPCRA or SARA Title III.
 Section 301(a) of the legislation required each governor to appoint a state emergency response commission (SERC) by April 1, 1987.

 Section 301(b) charged the SERC's with the responsibility of dividing the states into planning districts and Section 301(c) for appointing local emergency planning committees (LEPCs).

 In 1987, the Massachusetts State Emergency Response Commission in compliance with the new legislation designated each MEMA sub area as planning districts and appointed a Local Emergency Planning Committee (LEPC) for each city and town within them.
 The legislation requires that the committee have representation from the several groups (Elected Official, Emergency Management, Law Enforcement, Emergency Medical Services, Firefighting, Board of Health, Local Environmental Agency, Hospital, Transportation, Media, Community Group, Hazmat Facility, and Public Works).